Lift Credit Review: Why You Should Be Wary of the Offers

-- Declining interest rates: When you make on-time payments, you get 1% off your rate.
+- Interest rate discounts: When you make on-time payments, you get 1% off your rate.
 You receive this discount in the form of cash back or gift cards.

-- Bad credit OK: You don’t have to worry about whether you have good credit with this loan.
-As long as you can prove your income and don’t have open bankruptcies, you can qualify.
+- Can qualify with bad credit: You don’t have to worry about whether you have good credit with this loan.
+As long as you can prove your income and don’t have open bankruptcies, you are likely to qualify.

 Even with these benefits, though, it might be better to look for other alternatives.
-If you have a credit card or can qualify with other personal loan companies, that might be a better option.
+A secured credit card or bad credit personal loan may be a better option since they typically have lower interest rates.
 Additionally, there are apps like Earnin that allow you to cash out a portion of your paycheck before payday arrives.

 Even though Lift Credit seems like a good option, the reality is there are some distinct disadvantages.
 Here’s what to know before you decide to fill out an application:

 - Very high APRs: The lowest APR is 99% — which is much, much higher than what the best personal loans offer.
-Even credit cards come with lower APRs.
+Even credit cards offer lower APRs.

-- Only available in three states: Lift loans are only available to residents of Idaho, Utah, or Wisconsin.
+- Only available in three states: Lift loans are only available to residents of Idaho, Utah, and Wisconsin.

 - Spotty customer service: Even though Lift Credit claims to put customers first, some customers complain of long waits and approvals that don’t come within the advertised time frame.